hpcleuven/VscDocumentation/source/jobs/job_submission.rst

 Requesting compute resources
 ----------------------------

-Slurm supports several ways to request CPU cores and/or GPUs for a job.
+Slurm supports several ways to request cores and/or GPUs for a job.

-The easiest way to request CPU cores is by following the "task"-idea of Slurm and specifying the number of parallel tasks and cores per task that you need.
+The easiest way to request cores is by following the "task"-idea of Slurm and specifying the number of parallel tasks and cores per task that you need.
 By specifying resources this way, it is very easy afterwards to start OpenMP, MPI and hybrid MPI/OpenMP programs in the right configuration.